Camo overview

 Camo vs Camo Pro

-Camo is available on iOS in free and paid editions.
-(Our Android app currently offers all available features for free.)
-We hope users love both versions, for different reasons.
+Camo is available in free and paid editions.
+There’s plenty to love in both versions, for different reasons.
 Here's how we think of them.

-Camo's free edition is great for straightforward, high-quality calls and recordings, but lacks adjustments.
-It gives you resolutions up to and including 720p video, along with a choice of the device's selfie lens, or the main back lens (the wide one).
-The free version of Camo also lets you access your device's audio, use augmented reality (AR) modes, and keep the screen of your device dimmed while using Camo.
-With the free version, you can also connect multiple iOS devices and switch between them.
+Camo's free edition is great for straightforward, high-quality calls, streaming and recording, but lacks image adjustments.
+It gives you resolutions up to and including 720p video, and for phone users, the choice of the device's selfie or main lens (the wide one), augmented reality (AR) modes and screen dimming.
+All users will also have full use of Overlay features and the LUT filter gallery, plus access to your device’s audio, if it has that capability.
+With the free version, you can also connect multiple devices and switch between them.

 If you upgrade to Camo Pro, you get the following: